Qi (state): Culture of Qi

-Before Qin unified China, each state had its own customs and culture.
-According to the Yu Gong or Tribute of Yu, composed in the fourth or fifth century BC and included in the Book of Documents, there were nine distinct cultural regions of China, which are described in detail in this book.
+Before Qin unified China, each state's customs, culture, dialects, and orthography had pronounced differences.
+According to the Yu Gong or Tribute of Yu, composed in the fourth or fifth century BCE and included in the Classic of Documents, there were nine distinct cultural regions of China, which are described in detail.
 The work focuses on the travels of the titular sage, Yu the Great, throughout each of the regions.

-Other texts, predominantly military, also discussed these cultural variations.
+Other texts also discussed these cultural variations.
 One of these texts was The Book of Master Wu, written in response to a query by Marquis Wu of Wei on how to cope with the other states.
 Wu Qi, the author of the work, declared that the government and nature of the people were reflective of the terrain of the environment in which they inhabited.
 Of Qi, he said: